prgr4m/patron/readme.md

 Lazy types are: select, joined, subquery, dynamic
 For one-to-one relationships just tack on `uselist`

+Model generation only generates what you tell it.
+Always make sure to actually double check your models before running a migration.

 All blueprints and models also generate their own unittest files and blueprints auto register with the app factory.